 Chair: The Chair of the Senate Budget Committee shall be a senator, elected during the regular annual election within the Senate, for a two-year term.
 The Chair will serve on Senate Executive as the Second Officer.

-Membership: The Senate Budget Committee shall consist of seven voting members appointed appointed to three-year staggered terms from the following constituencies:
+Membership: The Senate Budget Committee shall consist of seven voting members appointed to three-year staggered terms from the following constituencies:

 1 from Math & Sciences